 Landing pages work, but be ready to fine-tune your pages

 Landing pages are not listed on your website or menus.
 Think of them as stand-alone advertising pages that need to attract organic traffic to work for you.

 Some pages will work well, while others won’t.
 So it takes a process of trial and error to discover which pages, SEO titles, SEO page descriptions and content work the best for you.

-By using Google Analytics, you can check to see which of your landing pages are doing well and attracting page views and find ones that need more work.
+By using Google Analytics, you can check to see which of your landing pages are doing well and attracting page views and find the ones that need more work.